Images protected by Greenhouse School Websites

 Summer Term

-To understand how to open a bank account, manage money and credit.
+To have an understanding of how to open a bank account, manage money and credit.

 To gain first-hand experience in a workplace environment